USAJOBS/help-center/how-to/account/profile/searchable.md

 * Your profile will be searchable too, if it’s complete.

 ## Why make my resume and profile searchable?
-Making your resume searchable adds it to the USAJOBS Resume Mining collection.
-HR specialists and hiring managers from federal agencies use resume mining to look for people (with a searchable resume in their USAJOBS profile) to fill their job vacancies.
+Making your resume searchable adds it to the USAJOBS resume bank.
+HR specialists and hiring managers from federal agencies use the resume bank to look for people (with a searchable resume in their USAJOBS profile) to fill their job vacancies.

 Plus, when your resume is searchable and you have completed your profile, your profile is searchable too.